nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a new person by entering a command.
-2.  `BizBook` displays a success message along with the details of the newly added person.
+2. System displays a success message along with the details of the newly added person.

     Use case ends.

 **Extensions**

 * 1a.
 There is an error in the user's command.
-    * 1a1 `BizBook`shows an error message.
+    * 1a1 System shows an error message.

       Use case resumes at step 1.